To receive additional information about this program and speak with a member of our team, complete the form.

 You will need Adobe Acrobat Reader to view any pdf files.
 It can be download for free from the Adobe website.

-The Ph.D. program has seven active areas of concentration:
+The Ph.D. program has the following areas of concentration:

 The program includes four essential learning outcomes, requiring students to demonstrate: research skills, communication skills (oral & written), functional specific knowledge, and ethical skills.
 Progress through the program can be broken down into four distinct stages: